 Spring Lake Park Schools is preparing students for a future that is largely unknown, a global world that is rapidly ever-changing.
 Our students bring a variety of interests, needs, and experiences to school with them each day, as do our staff.
 The families of our students also bring hopes and dreams for their learners.
 And the community we serve has an interest in our work with students and their preparation for the world as they leave the walls of our schools.

 If our school system is to be vibrant in the future, meeting the diverse and varied needs of our learners and community, we must be able to adapt to the changing conditions and emerging influences we experience, as well as design new ways of working with our students and community.
 This requires improvement and innovation.
 It also requires the whole system – instructional and operational – to be successful.

 Continuous improvement, assessing practices and seeking ways to enhance what we do, has been and will continue to be a core aspect of our work in Spring Lake Park Schools.
 This leads to improved processes, operations, and learning for students.
 We complement this with a focus on innovation -- capitalizing on the creativity of our teachers and staff to design new ways of working with our students, families, and community.

 The key to innovation is not just having new ideas.
 It is about implementing ideas that meet the needs and interests of the customer -- our students, families, community, and colleagues -- with the intention of dramatically improving outcomes and experiences.
-We are bringing this innovation to practice through the use of a design thinking methodology, SLP 3D Design: Customized Learning.
-Innovation.
-Solutions, a methodology that provides processes and tools to empower our staff to understand the needs and desires of our students, families and community, and then design and deliver prototypes in response to those needs and desires.
+We are bringing this innovation to practice through the use of a human-centered design thinking.
+SLP 3D Design, our own SLP design thinking methodology, provides processes and tools to empower our staff to understand the needs and desires of our students, families and community, and then design and deliver prototypes in response to those needs and desires.
 Learn more about our 3D Design process in the video below.